section-engineering-education/engineering-education/articles/conditional-automation-in-driving/index.md

 #### Computer Power
 A computer system is required in a level 3 car to enhance the processing of information and activities within the car.
 Extreme computing power is required to support the automation of controls (more than the traditional CPUs).

 Graphical processing units (GPUs) are used by automobile companies for processing.
 However, GPUs have not been effective enough to provide the sufficient processing power needed in self-driving cars.
-This made Tesla to use neural network acceleration chips (NNA), which has a higher processing capacity than GPU.
+This made Tesla to introduce [neural network acceleration chips (NNA)](https://www.youtube.com/watch?v=CJfAmGdA_RI), which have a higher processing capacity than GPU.

+An alternative AI acceleration chip that can be used in autonomous driving is the field-programmable gate array (FPGA).
+FPGAs are better than GPUs in terms of computational power and power efficiency.
+However, GPUs are more cost-efficient than these chips.
+They also provide platforms that are easier to use than FPGAs.

 #### Cameras
 Cameras are used to capture the road and surrounding environments.
 The captured images help the autonomous car to choose the right control depending on the situation.
 For example, if the camera senses an image in front of the car, a braking control will be initiated.
-The visual data collected using cameras is translated into 3D data that is actionable.
+The visual data collected using cameras is translated into 3D actionable data.

+There are various cameras situated in the car.
+Failure in one of these cameras may affect driving.
+Camera failure may be caused by technical problems or extreme weather conditions.
+A good example of a technical problem is touchscreen failure at the dashboard.
+As a result, the rear image will not be displayed, which may affect reversing.

+Cameras perform well in cold, sunny and windy weather conditions.
+Extreme weather conditions such as storms and fog may lead to poor visibility.
+In such cases, the cameras may not capture visual data effectively.
+Other sensors may play an important role of detecting other nearby objects during such situations.

+Autonomous cars are fitted with infrared cameras to improve visibility.
+Infrared cameras have additional capabilities than normal cameras, which enable them to perform well in darkness.

 #### Radar
 The level 3 car uses radar to detect the distance and presence of objects that are in front of the car.
-Radar helps the car to achieve control in times of snow or rain.
+Radar helps the car to achieve control in normal and extreme weather conditions.
+It can enhance self-driving in situations where cameras have limited visibility (for example snow, rain or fog).
+This is achieved through the use of radio waves.
+Radar is good at estimating the distance between objects.
+However, it has limitations in the classification of objects.

 #### Sensors
 Various sensors are used to detect situations and respond to them.
-For example, in case of failure, the car will use sensors to detect it, which will prompt the driver to take control.
+For example, the sensors can detect a pedestrian crossing the road, which will prompt the braking system to stop the car.

 LIDAR sensors are placed at the top of the car to provide 3D data on the area surrounding the car.
+These sensors use light waves to provide information regarding nearby objects.
 Inertial sensors, ultrasonic sensors, and GPS tracking sensors are utilized to monitor the performance of the autonomous car.

 ![Features of Level 3 Cars](/engineering-education/conditional-automation-in-driving-level-3-autonomous-cars/features-of-level-3-cars.png)